facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

         - "mass_scale"
             - float
             - Mass does not scale linearly with object scale, so you can customize this.
+          "apply_scale_to_mass"
+            - boolean
+            - Whether or not to apply the product of the geometric scaling to the mass.
+This is in addition to any scaling specified via "mass_scale" .
         - "translation_origin"
             - string
             - One of ('COM', 'asset_local').
 Defines whether the translation provided for this object instance is applied in render asset local space or center of mass (COM) aligned space.